mdp/bluemonday-js/README.md

 ### Conclusion

 This all works surprisingly well.
-The module we end up with can be consumed by anyone via NPM and the process is quite simple.
+The module we end up with can be consumed by anyone via NPM and the process is farily easy once it's setup.
 I hope this helps anyone looking to do something similar.
 Feel free to file a pull request if you have anything to add.